Master of Fine Arts (MFA)

 MFA-690 Creative Thesis Project (3 credits)

 Creative Thesis Project is the capstone for all MFA students.
-In this instructionally guided courses, students will synthesize research and creative activity into performance of their work.
-Creative Thesis Project includes a public performance as well as an in depth written analysis.
+In this instructionally guided seminar, students will synthesize research and creative activity into performance of their work.
+A significant portion of class time will be spent discussing student projects and engaging in creative critique workshops.
+Creative Thesis Project includes a public performance as well as an in-depth, rigorously researched written analysis.